 These include ‘sensory aura’, ‘language aura’ and ‘motor aura’.

-In the same way a visual aura causes all sorts of disruption to vision, a sensory aura disrupts other senses.
-Smell, touch and hearing impairment are symptoms of a sensory aura.
+In the same way a visual aura causes all sorts of disruption to vision, the sensory aura disrupts other senses.
+Smell, touch and hearing impairment or disruption are symptoms of the sensory aura.

 Motor aura results in muscle weakness or paralysis to one area or side of the body.

 Migraine with aura or migraine without aura are the two main categories of migraine classified by the International Classification of Headache Disorders (ICHD).
-In the latest edition ICHD III, there was an update to the classifications to include another type of aura called brainstem aura.
+In the latest edition ICHD III beta, there was an update to the classifications to include another type of aura called brainstem aura.
 (2)

 A brainstem aura involves symptoms that originate from the brainstem.
 These include vertigo, slurred speech, double vision, reduced level of awareness or alertness.